Jimmyrai321/TTD-Track-Travel-Disruptions-Backend/README.md

 ## Future Considerations
 - [x] Integration with mobile front-end.
-- [ ] Further error handling to handle edge cases.
+- [ ] Further error handling for post and put.
 - [ ] Supporting journeys made up of multiple legs.
 - [ ] Error handling when third party api is down.